-- (f) At the conclusion of the billing period containing the twentieth (20) anniversary of the in-service date of an eligible Mass Market Project, eligible Commercial Demand NEM Project, or the twenty-fifth (25) anniversary of the in-service date of an eligible Large Onsite Project: - (i) The Authority will remove any remaining credits for net (excess) energy attributable to the project from the Customer's account. - (ii) The Authority will notify the Customer of the removal of credits and such notice will include a description of the subsequent compensation system to be applied. - (iii) Mass Market Projects, Commercial Demand NEM Projects, and Large Onsite Projects still in operation and injecting energy onto the Authority's electric system will be compensated under the tariff then in effect. - (g) Notwithstanding any other provision of this Tariff and without waiving or limiting any of the Authority's other rights, the Authority reserves the right to alter the compensation structure for any Customer with Eligible Net Metering Technology that is Substantially Interconnected on or after January 1, 2020, as the Authority expects to take further action consistent with Phase Two of the New York Public Service Commission's Value of Distributed Energy Resources Proceeding on or around that date.
+- (f) At the conclusion of the billing period containing the twentieth (20) anniversary of the in-service date of an eligible Mass Market Project, eligible Commercial Demand NEM Project, or the twenty-fifth (25) anniversary of the in-service date of an eligible Large Onsite Project: - (i) The Authority will remove any remaining credits for net (excess) energy attributable to the project from the Customer's account. - (ii) The Authority will notify the Customer of the removal of credits and such notice will include a description of the subsequent compensation system to be applied. - (iii) Mass Market Projects, Commercial Demand NEM Projects, and Large Onsite Projects still in operation and injecting energy onto the Authority's electric system will be compensated under the tariff then in effect. - (g) Mass Market Projects that become Substantially Interconnected on or after January 1, 2022 will be subject to the Customer Benefit Contribution (CBC) charge as described below in Section VII.L.